sandboxnu/advanced-react-f24/README.md

 Deliverables: The profile views for that profile should be displayed on each profile.
 Loading a profile should increment the views for that profile.

+## Submission

+Please create a pull request to the repository on GitHub.
+Mention your partner's name within the description, as well as any outstanding questions you might have.

+We'll leave feedback for you there, no need to merge.

 ## Sample Solution

-Take a look at the `solution` branch to see what I did to complete these tasks
+When you are finished, take a look at the `solution` branch to see what I did to complete these tasks